Remembrance Day bombing: Background and planning

 The IRA said that the bombing was an attempt to kill British soldiers.
 It has also been suggested that it was partly a retaliation for the alleged harassment of Republican memorial services by the security forces.
-A week before the bombing, the Royal Ulster Constabulary (RUC) clashed with mourners at the funeral of IRA members Eddie McSheffrey and Paddy Deery.
+A week before the bombing, the Royal Ulster Constabulary (RUC) clashed with mourners at the funeral of IRA volunteers Eddie McSheffrey and Paddy Deery.
 When an IRA gunman fired a three-volley salute over the coffins, police baton charged and fired plastic bullets into the crowd.
 One of the coffins was knocked to the ground and a number of civilians and officers were injured.

 The bombing was thought by the British and Irish security forces to have involved at least two IRA units, from both sides of the border.
 Although IRA units were given "a degree of operational autonomy" at the time, they believed that such a bombing must have been sanctioned by IRA Northern Command.
 However, a high-ranking IRA member said that it was suggested by IRA men at the local level and sanctioned by a "middle level" officer.

 Denzil McDaniel, author of Enniskillen: The Remembrance Sunday Bombing, later interviewed security and IRA contacts, putting together an account of the bombers' movements.
-He wrote that the 40 lb bomb was made in Ballinamore, County Leitrim, and brought to Enniskillen by up to thirty IRA members, moving in relay teams to avoid security patrols.
+He wrote that the 40 lb bomb was made in Ballinamore, County Leitrim, and brought to Enniskillen by up to thirty IRA volunteers, moving in relay teams to avoid security patrols.
 It is thought to have taken over 24 hours to transport the bomb.
 On the night of 7 November, the bomb, hidden in a sports bag, was left at the gable wall inside the town's Reading Rooms, and set to explode at 10:43 am the next day, minutes before the ceremony was to start.
 The security forces searched the route of the planned military parade for explosives, but did not search the Reading Rooms as it was thought to be a "secure area".